Bloodties: Part V: "Of Kith and Kin"

 Inside the Helicarrier, Nick Fury shows footage of Genosha's deteriorating state to the West Coast Avengers, with the Black Widow sadly admits that prayer is all they have right now.
 In Genosha, a force field is erected around the country to ensure no more involvement with outsiders.
 Below the Citadel, Exodus seemingly kills Cortez and takes Luna hostage in the process.
 The X-Men and the Avengers meet up and decide to find and take down Exodus.
 After Storm and War Machine unsuccessfully break down the barrier, Professor X sends an urgent telepathic message to the two teams.
-The X-Men and Avengers arrive to help Professor X, Beast, Gyrich, and the Agent vanquish the Genoshan Magistrates and their reinforcements.
+The X-Men and Avengers arrive to help Professor X, Beast, Gyrich, and U.S. Agent vanquish the Genoshan Magistrates and their reinforcements.
 As they tend to the wounded, Exodus comes and reveals his plan to ultimately destroy Genosha.
 He proclaims he is only heir to be Magneto's only successor, and that to ensure it happens, he will kill the X-Men and anyone else that opposed his leader's dream of mutant supremacy.
 After Exodus orders the Mutates to kill the two teams or the island will be crushed by the force field, The X-Men and Avengers engage in an all out battle with the Mutates.
 After holding them back, Professor X launches a psychic attack on Exodus, allowing the Black Knight to knock him down and save Luna.
 A weakened Exodus unleashes a powerful attack on Quicksilver and leaves for Avalon.
 With Quicksilver near death, the Black Knight resuscitates his teammate's husband via CPR, giving Quicksilver life again.
 The morning after the crisis, Captain America and Professor X talk and wonder about the future of relations between humans and mutants.